 84% of millennials don’t rely on traditional advertising.
 It means brands have to get creative in attracting their attention.
 Friendliness and trustworthiness are highly valued by the customers.
 And tone has a big impact on how trustworthy a brand appeared.

 An excellent example of social media customer service

-LaCroix used short and concise phrases to relay their brand personality.
+LaCroix used short and concise phrases to relay its brand personality.
 The more the tone of voice emphasizes these qualities, the more customers associate LaCroix with social settings, friends, and recreation.

-With training and knowledge about customer service etiquette can help to start conversations in the right direction.
+Training and knowledge about customer service etiquette can help to start conversations in the right direction.
 It definitely creates accountability from both sides.
-Social media voice can be educational, sophisticated, fun, or helpful.
+Social media voices can be educational, sophisticated, fun, or helpful.
 So, how do you find your brand’s voice?

 The three key elements for maintaining a conversational tone in social media are as follows.

 - Culture: The core of your brand’s voice must come from its culture as every business has something that makes it unique.
 What do you stand for?
 What makes you stand out?
 This is the personality of your business.